 Adding in the largest scale items first, spreading them out and separating things are too similar in color or height.
 A good rule of thumb is to have one “anchor” piece on each shelf, avoiding putting the largest pieces on the uppermost shelves..

 Start to add variations of height by layering in vertical and horizontal stacks of books.

 Add in layering pieces on top of horizontal book stacks and nestled next to anchor pieces.

 Step back and evaluate.
 Does everything feel right?
 Does anything feel too lonely, too tall, or too close in color?
-Spread out anything that looks too similar or is too close in height, and shift around layering pieces until it you’ve got something that you’re happy with.
+Spread out anything that looks too similar or is too close in height, and shift around layering pieces until you’ve got something that you’re happy with.
 Check out some of the products below for cozy home ideas.

 Clean Out Those Cabinets